1. How many Fellows do you accept each year?

 The number of accepted Fellows varies from year to year depending on funding resources and ongoing project needs.

 Salary support from the Fellowship is not guaranteed, so we encourage applicants to apply for funding.
-However, all research-related expenses, including travel and in-country lodging, will be covered by the Fellowship.
+Many research-related expenses, including travel and in-country lodging, will be covered by the Fellowship.
+For larger research projects we will support the fellow in pursuit of outside funding in the form of grants and other awards.
 Currently, the Fellowship does not fund tuition or fees associated with the Masters in Public Health, and it is the responsibility of the Fellow to secure their own tuition funding.

 The Fellowship does not provide housing.
 Additional information may be found through Harvard University Housing.
 Current Fellows may be able to provide additional information about housing availability.

 4. Can I do the MPH program if only doing a one year Fellowship?

 You will need at least 2 years in order to have adequate time for the MPH and the Fellowship.

 5. What MPH concentration do you recommend?